isomerpages/csc-knowledge/_ethos-issue-02/Water Management in Singapore.md

 <li class="small-text">Public Utilities Board, Annual Report 2002, (Singapore: PUB, 2002).</li>
 <li class="small-text">Ministry of the Environment and Water Resources, Key Environmental Statistics 2005, (Singapore: MEWR, 2006).</li>
 <li class="small-text">Public Utilities Board, Annual Report 2003, (Singapore: PUB, 2003).</li>
-<li class="small-text">Editor's Note: With the opening of the latest plant in March 2007, the four NEWater plants can meet more than 15% of Singapore's water demand today, well ahead of the original target date of 2010.
-PUB will also bring forward the construction of the fifth NEWater Factory at Changi which will produce 50 million gallons per day.
-Hence by 2011, the NEWater plants will have the combined capacity to meet 30% of Singapore's water needs, double the original target.
-The ramp-up of NEWater capacity has yielded significant operational efficiencies and economies of scale.
-From 1 April 2007, PUB will reduce the price of NEWater from S$1.15 to S$1.00/m<sup>3</sup>.
-This will benefit all NEWater customers, and will translate into lower costs for businesses. [<a href="http://www.channelnewsasia.com/stories/singaporelocalnews/view/264240/1/.html">http://www.channelnewsasia.com/stories/singaporelocalnews/view/264240/1/.html</a>]</li>

 <li class="small-text">Khoo, Teng Chye, "Water Resources Management in Singapore." (paper presented at the Second Asian Water Forum, Bali, Indonesia, August 29 – September 3, 2005).</li>
-<li class="small-text">Asian Development Bank, "Country Water Action: Singapore.
-Technology Turns Water Weakness to Strength, November 2005," <a href="http://www.adb.org/water/actions/SIN/Technology.asp">http://www.adb.org/water/actions/SIN/Technology.asp</a> (accessed March 15, 2007).</li>

 </ol>

 <br>